 While VFDs provide great benefits, there are practical limits to the minimum and maximum speed that a motor can safely be operated at.
-Let’s look at some of the common uses for VFDs and what additional considerations may be required.

 When full power is applied to an electric motor at standstill, the resulting current surge can damage the motor and electronics, and sudden torque loads can damage bearings, pulleys, and mechanical components.
 For this reason, it is recommended to increase the speed gradually, and a VFD is often used to provide this capability.